 Contact person’s name, position and contact details: Michael Cheah, Data Protection Officer

-Activities relevant to the data transferred under these Clauses: In accordance with the Seller Addendum and associated Order Form agreed upon between Data Exporter and Data Importer.
+Activities relevant to the data transferred under these Clauses: In accordance with the Vimeo OTT Services Agreement and associated Order Form agreed upon between Data Exporter and Data Importer.

 Role (controller/processor): Processor